We are very pleased to announce that we have launched NHS Diabetes Advice with medCrowd!

 - Missed injections

-Whether they or a member of their household have caught the virus, or routine care has been disrupted, they need immediate clinical advice to help them understand how to effectively manage their diabetes.
+NHS Diabetes Advice provides support to patients whether they, or a member of their household, have caught the virus, or routine care has been disrupted and they need immediate clinical advice to help them understand how to effectively manage their diabetes.
+How does it work?

 - Callers phone the Diabetes UK advice helpline.